Block Storage CSI

 Note

 IOPS and throughput vary depending on the storage size and server specifications.
-For more information, see the Storage specifications and Server specifications.
+For more information, see Storage specifications and Server specifications.

 Assign a new volume to a pod